MikeiLL/appension/README.md

   * Create an `apikeys.py` file based on `apikeys_sample.py`

   * Insure postgres is running (on OSX) `brew services start postgresql`
+  * * Usually the package  manager creates a database for you, but if you get an error that database <user> does not exist, try running the command `createdb` ([reference](https://stackoverflow.com/a/17936043/2223106))

   * Create the database tables `python -m glitch tables --confirm`
   * * (You can test by running this command without the `--confirm` flag.)